The 5 Best Leaf Mulchers To Reclaim Your Yard

 Using a burn barrel involves very hot fire and metal, along with smoke.
 To use a burn barrel safely, there are a few guidelines you should follow.
 You should also have a permit if your area requires one.

 Once your burn is over and the ashes are cool, you need to empty the burn barrel.
 Leaving the ashes in the barrel will eventually lead to your barrel overflowing.
-It can also lead to a buildup of mold and other gunk that shouldn’t be burned.
-Emptying the burn barrel regularly can help keep things neat and prevent pests from finding a home on your land.
+Not emptying can also lead to a buildup of mold and other gunk that shouldn’t be burned.
+Disposing of burned waste regularly can help keep things neat and prevent pests from finding a home on your land.

 Emptying a burn barrel is relatively simple.
 If you’re planning on disposing of the ashes, wait until the entire barrel is cool.
 Then you can gently tip the barrel sideways onto a tarp.
 If the ashes are compacted, you might need to grab a rake or a hoe to start loosening them up.
 Otherwise, you should be able to tip the barrel completely upside down.
 The ashes will fall out onto the tarp.
 You can give them a little help by prodding a stick through the drain holes on the bottom if you need to.